 Despite these wonderful technological advances that allow us to look into the interior of the body, abnormalities seen in the back are not always the cause of the pain.
 The problem is that as we age, certain changes normally occur in our spine that do not cause any pain.
 These changes include loss of water content of the disks, bulging of the disks, tears in disks, bone spurs – the list goes on.
 A radiologist seeing these changes will report them as being “degenerative” or showing “spine degeneration.”
 The unfortunate part of this terminology is that, patients told this by their doctor picture their back as disintegrating and falling apart.
 These changes are part of the natural aging process, just like wrinkles and gray hair.
 Multiple studies of normal, pain-free subjects have shown that with any imaging procedure used – x-rays, CT scans, MRI scans or myelograms – 25-80% of those individuals (the numbers increase with age) have degenerative changes in the spine, and even herniated disks.
 This means that just because an abnormality is present on a scan, it does not necessarily mean that it is the cause for the pain.
 Conversely, there are some causes of low back pain, such as muscle strain and facets, in which the images of the back are normal.
 Thus, the x-ray or scan is only one piece of information that the doctor uses to diagnose the cause of low back pain.

-Physical Therapy is an effective mean of treating acute and chronic back pain conservatively.
-Physical therapist treat low back conditions by improving pain, mobility and stability, minimizing aggravating factors and teaching preventive measures.
+- Physical Therapy is an effective mean of treating acute and chronic back pain conservatively.
+Minneapolis Clinic of Neurology Physical Therapy for Back Pain and Dysfunction program treats low back conditions by improving pain, mobility and stability, minimizing aggravating factors and teaching preventive measures.
 Physical therapists use a variety of interventions, delivered and progressed based on trained, experienced judgment, however the goals are always to improve pain and other symptoms, improve function and and minimize recurrence.

 As a last resort, there are devices that may be implanted to provide pain control.
 Such devices include a pump that delivers narcotic analgesic, such as morphine, directly to the spine.
 Another device, the dorsal column stimulator, is an electronic stimulator, similar to the TENS unit, which is implanted directly onto the surface of the spinal cord to block pain messages.